Tournament Rules - Boarded Soccer

 c) It is the coach’s responsibility to ensure that their players serve their discipline during the tournament.

 d) Players who are ejected from a game for U13 and up must immediately leave the field of play and either go to their dressing room or leave the field area.
-They cannot remain in the hallway between the dressing room and the field of play.
-However, they can go upstairs and watch the rest of the game provided they have removed their team jersey and/or are wearing something to completely cover their team jersey.

 e) Any coach/manager who is ejected from the game must leave the playing area as defined under section d.
 An ejected coach could be suspended from their next game.
 This will be determined by the Discipline Committee based on the Referee Report.
 Any coach suspended will be advised before their next game.